 Read the transcript from Episode Five here.
 [PDF 379 KB]

 'Jack’s Story’ is a special release in a series of podcasts based on these oral histories and was published on 24 August 2020.
 This bonus episode was released for Pride 2020.

 Resources referred to in this podcast:

 - We Both Laughed in Pleasure: The Selected Diaries of Lou Sullivan 1961-1991 Nightboat Books, 2019

-- Non-Binary: Memoirs of Gender and Identity and its edited by Micah Rajunov and Scott Duane Columbia University Press, 2019
+- Non-Binary: Memoirs of Gender and Identity edited by Micah Rajunov and Scott Duane Columbia University Press, 2019

 - Counting Ourselves: First comprehensive national NZ survey on transgender health and wellbeing October 2019

 - Prism Human Rights Commission Report June 2020

 For support or information please refer to: InsideOut; Rainbow Youth; Lesbian and Gay Archives of New Zealand, Te Pūranga Takatāpui o Aotearoa